kumarmarik-svg/Retail-Analytics-Performance-Dashboard/README.md

 # Retail Analytics Performance Dashboard

+A comprehensive end-to-end Power BI analytics project focused on Sales, Inventory, Customers, Returns, and Logistics, designed to mirror real-world retail decision-making and executive reporting.

 ## Executive Summary

 The Executive Summary page provides a high-level view of overall retail business performance, designed for senior management and decision-makers to quickly assess financial health and operational efficiency.